John Brown (abolitionist): Influences

-The connection between John Brown's life and many of the slave uprisings in the Caribbean was clear from the outset.
 Brown was born during the period of the Haitian Revolution, which saw Haitian slaves revolting against the French.
-The role the revolution played in helping to formulate Brown's abolitionist views directly is not clear; however, the revolution had an obvious effect on the general view towards slavery in the northern United States, and in the Southern states it was a warning of horror (as they viewed it) possibly to come.
-As W. E. B. Du Bois notes, the involvement of slaves in the American Revolutions, as well as the "upheaval in Hayti, and the new enthusiasm for human rights, led to a wave of emancipation which started in Vermont during the Revolution and swept through New England and Pennsylvania, ending finally in New York and New Jersey".
+The role the revolution played in helping formulate Brown's abolitionist views directly is not clear; however, the revolution had an obvious effect on the general view toward slavery in the northern United States, and in the Southern states, it was a warning of horror (as they viewed it) possibly to come.
+As W. E. B. Du Bois notes, the involvement of slaves in the American Revolutions, and the "upheaval in Hayti, and the new enthusiasm for human rights, led to a wave of emancipation which started in Vermont during the Revolution and swept through New England and Pennsylvania, ending finally in New York and New Jersey".

-The 1839 slave insurrection aboard the Spanish ship La Amistad, off the coast of Cuba, provides a poignant example of John Brown's support and appeal towards Caribbean slave revolts.
+The 1839 slave insurrection aboard the Spanish ship La Amistad, off the coast of Cuba, provides a poignant example of John Brown's support and appeal toward Caribbean slave revolts.
 On La Amistad, Joseph Cinqué and approximately 50 other slaves captured the ship, slated to transport them from Havana to Puerto Príncipe, Cuba, in July 1839, and attempted to return to Africa.
 However, through trickery, the ship ended up in the United States, where Cinque and his men stood trial.
-Ultimately, the courts acquitted the men because at the time the international slave trade was illegal in the United States.
-According to Brown's daughter, "Turner and Cinque stood first in esteem" among Brown's black heroes.
-Furthermore, she noted Brown's "admiration of Cinques' character and management in carrying his points with so little bloodshed!"
+Ultimately, the courts acquitted the men because at the time, the international slave trade was illegal in the United States.
 In 1850, Brown would refer affectionately to the revolt, in saying "Nothing so charms the American people as personal bravery.
 Witness the case of Cinques, of everlasting memory, on board the Amistad."